aws-samples/sample-cap-quant/data-processing/tick-data-processing/README.md

   ]
 }
 ```
-- On the cx side, an IAM role named datasync-role needs to be created.
+- On the quant's side, an IAM role named datasync-role needs to be created.
 The creation process is as follows:

 <img width="828" height="566" alt="image" src="https://github.com/user-attachments/assets/47e95946-e473-4b14-b870-52a5ae72ac72" />